 Marketing Major

-With courses in Consumer Behavior and Market Research, students gain insight into understanding and satisfying customer wants and needs.
-Marketing Communications courses teach students how to successfully engage the target audience using traditional and digital media.
-Upper level Marketing courses challenge majors to address real-world scenarios.
+With courses in consumer behavior and market research, students gain insight into understanding and satisfying customer wants and needs.
+Marketing communications courses teach students how to successfully engage the target audience using traditional and digital media.
+Upper level marketing courses challenge majors to address real-world scenarios.
 Along the way, students get ample practice designing actual marketing plans, promotional campaigns and research projects that make them desirable candidates for internships and full-time employment.

-Goal 1: Functional Marketing Skills:
+Goal 1: Knowledge of Functional Business in Marketing

 Goal 2: Communication Skills

-Goal 3: Critical Thinking Skills
+Goal 3: Problem Solving and Critical Thinking Skills

 Outcome 4.1: Students will understand the role of Ignatian values in marketing.